Computational-Plant-Science/irods_python_client/README.md

 make test
 ```

 Tests require a valid iRODS server and configured irods_environment.json file created by iinit.
-[This iRODS docker container](https://github.com/mjstealey/irods-provider-postgres) Was used to run the tests.
+[This iRODS docker container](https://github.com/mjstealey/irods-provider-postgres) was used to run the tests.

 ## Code Standard
 Code should follow [Python's PEP8 style guide](https://www.python.org/dev/peps/pep-0008/).
 All contributions should pass standard pylint tests.
 These can be run using: